cloudify-community/blueprint-examples/cloudify-web-monitoring-plugin/README.md

 - scalable_entity_name - scaling group or node id that will be scaled by scale workflow.
 This should be defined in the blueprint used for target deployment defined in deployment_id
 - delta - scaling step (number of instances to add or remove during a single scaling workflow execution)
 - url - URL to monitor the response time for
-- low_threshold - url response miliseconds threshold below which a scale down will be triggered (if there is more than 1 instance)
+- low_threshold - url response milliseconds threshold below which a scale down will be triggered (if there is more than 1 instance)
-- high_threshold - url response miliseconds threshold above which a scale up will be triggered (if the scaleout_limit is not reached)
+- high_threshold - url response milliseconds threshold above which a scale up will be triggered (if the scaleout_limit is not reached)
 - scaleup_cooldown - minutes to wait in between scaleups
 - scaledown_cooldown - minutes to wait in between scaledowns
 - interval - minutes URL monitoring interval.
 The workflow that performs URL check will be scheduled with this rate